jjmchew/jjmchew.github.io/LS180/postgresql.md

     - be careful - not including the `WHERE` expression will delete ALL rows from the table

+#### Subqueries

+- Subqueries: [^11]
+  - using the results of 1 query in another query - "nesting" - the nested query is the 'subquery'
+  - can be an alternative to a JOIN;  generally JOINs are faster than subqueries
+  - e.g., `SELECT u.full_name FROM users u WHERE u.id NOT IN (SELECT c.user_id FROM checkouts c);` : subquery is "SELECT c.user_id FROM checkouts c"

+- generally, if return data from only 1 table, but it is conditional on info from another table, a subquery may be clearer [^41]
+  - if you return data from both tables, you generally need a 'JOIN'

+- subquery expressions: [^41]
+  - can search "subquery expressions" in PostgreSQL documentation
+  - `EXISTS` : check if any rows are returned by the nested query, if so return 'true', else 'false'
+    - e.g., `SELECT 1 WHERE EXISTS (SELECT id FROM books WHERE isbn = '9782382928394');` : if a book with isbn defined exists, then output '1'
+  - `IN` : compares and evaluated expression to every row in the subquery result, if a row equal to evaluated expression is found, thn return 'true', else 'false'
+    - e.g., `SELECT name FROM authors WHERE id IN (SELECT author_id FROM books WHERE title LIKE 'The%');` : subquery returns a list of author_ids for books where the title starts with 'The'; the outer query returns a list of author names (who have written books where the title starts with 'The')
+  - `NOT IN` : opposite of `IN`
+  - `ANY` / `SOME` (equivalent) : always used with an operator (e.g., `=`, `<`, `>`, etc.), return true if any true result is obtained
+    - e.g., `SELECT name FROM authors WHERE length(name) > ANY (SELECT length(title) FROM books WHERE title LIKE 'The%');` : inner query returns title lengths for any books with a title starting in 'The'; outer query returns the author name when the length of the name is > title length of ANY returned value from inner query
+    - using `= ANY` is equivalent to `IN`
+  - `ALL` : similar to `ANY` / `SOME`, but only returns true when condition evaluates to true for ALL returned values from inner query
+    - using `<> ALL` is equivalent to `NOT IN`

 ### DCL (Data Control Language)
 - `GRANT`, `REVOKE` : common SQL constructs [^15]

 ---